 - An undergraduate scholar currently participating in a fellowship or academic support program vetted by MIT (OGE will verify an applicant’s status while pursuing a baccalaureate degree at a U.S. institution)

-- Experiences overcoming significant challenges in their path toward graduate school.
+- Having had experiences overcoming significant challenges in their path toward graduate school.
 Examples include but are not limited to

 - Managing a disability